- Forms for the most common needs

 - If a program or course at another institution presents an opportunity to expose you to course material or other opportunities that relate to your declared program (major), but are not available to you at Northeastern, you may petition to transfer those credits back to Northeastern.

 In order for a student to be allowed to transfer credit from another institution after the student matriculates, the student must properly file a petition with their COS Academic Advisor, which will be reviewed by the Office of the Dean.
-Click here to download the Petition for Exception to Transfer Credit Policy.
+Please see your advisor about the necessary petition.

 - If permission is granted, students must follow the following guidelines for the transfer credit to be allowed: